Data Privacy and Security Policies

 In short, FERPA grants you the right to:

-- Inspect and review your child's education records within 45 days after the DOE receives your request and has verified your identity.
+- Inspect and review your child's education records within 45 days after NYCPS receives your request and has verified your identity.
 Parents and eligible students should submit a written request to their school's principal.
-Your school will arrange for access and notify you of the time and place where you may inspect your requested records.
-Sample records request and consent forms are in Chancellor's Regulation A-820 and can be found below.
-Chancellor's Regulation A-820 also gives you the right to receive copies of your child's education records.
+Upon verifying your identity and authorization to received the requested records, your school will either provide a copy of the requested records or arrange a time and place where you may inspect your requested records.
+Sample records request and consent forms can be found below.

 - Request changes to your child's education records when you believe they are inaccurate, misleading, or violate your child's privacy rights under FERPA.
 View our How to Request Changes to Education Records section below for more information.

 - Provide written consent before personally identifiable information (PII) in your child's education records is disclosed.
 Please note: in certain cases, FERPA allows disclosure without consent.
-Learn more about this provision in the When Consent is Not Required to Disclose Student PII and the Directory Information and Opt-Out Forms" sections below.
+Learn more about this provision in the When Consent is Not Required to Disclose Student PII and the Directory Information and Opt-Out Forms (updated May 2025) sections below.

-- File a complaint with the U.S. Department of Education if you believe the DOE failed to comply with FERPA's requirements.
+- File a complaint with the U.S. Department of Education, New York State Education Department, or NYCPS if you believe NYCPS failed to comply with FERPA's requirements.

 - Receive notification of your rights under FERPA.

-Visit the DOE's Annual FERPA Notification and the U.S. Department of Education's Protecting Student Privacy page for more information and resources about these rights, including printable documents and translations.
+Visit NYCPS's Annual FERPA Notification and the U.S. Department of Education's Protecting Student Privacy page for more information and resources about these rights, including printable documents and translations.

 New York State Education Law § 2-d

-New York State Education Law § 2-d is a state law that places responsibilities on the DOE and outside parties who receive your child's PII from the DOE through a written agreement.
-Education Law § 2-d requires the DOE to do the following:
+New York State Education Law § 2-d is a state law that places responsibilities on NYCPS and outside parties who receive your child's PII from NYCPS through a written agreement.
+Education Law § 2-d requires NYCPS to do the following:

 - Publish a Parents Bill of Rights for Data Privacy and Security.
 You can read more about the Parents Bill of Rights in the next section.

-- Provide annual training to DOE staff who have access to your child's PII.
+- Provide annual training to NYCPS staff who have access to your child's PII.

 - Ensure that the use and disclosure of PII benefits students.